Pro-p groups acting on trees with finitely many maximal vertex stabilizers up to conjugation: Splitting of pro- groups acting on trees

 A.A.
 Korenev \cite{korenev} defined the number of pro-$p$ ends $e(G)$ for an infinite pro-$p$ group $G$ as $e(G)=1+dim H^1(G, \F_p[[G]])$.
 The next theorem shows that similar to the abstract case a pro-$p$ group acting irreducibly on an infinite pro-$p$ tree with finite edge stabilizers has more than one end.

-\begin{thm} Let $G$ be a finitely generated pro-$p$ group acting on a pro-$p$ tree $T$ with finite edge stabilizers and without a global fixed point.
+\begin{thm} Let $G$ be a finitely generated pro-$p$ group acting on a pro-$p$ tree $T$ with finite edge stabilizers and without global fixed points.
 Then either $G$ is virtually cyclic and $H^1(G, \F_p[[G]])\cong \F_p$ (i.e. $G$ has two ends) or $H^1(G, \F_p[[G]])$ is infinite (i.e. $G$ has infinitely many ends).\end{thm}

 \begin{proof} By Theorem \ref{splitting} $G$ splits either as an amalgamated free pro-$p$ product or an HNN-extension over an edge stabilizer $G_e$ and so acts on the standard pro-$p$ tree $T(G)$ associated with this splitting.
-Let $H$ be an open normal subgroup intersecting $G_e$ trivially.
+Let $H$ be an open normal subgroup of $G$ intersecting $G_e$ trivially.
 Then $H$ acts on $T(G)$ with trivial edge stabilizers and so by Theorem \ref{trivial stabilizers} $H$ is a non-trivial free pro-$p$ product $H=H_1\amalg H_2$.

 Then we have the following exact sequence (associated to the standard pro-$p$ tree) for this free product decomposition:

 {\bf Claim.} The augmentation ideal $I(H)$ is decomposable as an $\F_p[[H]]$-module.